 For conjunctivitis associated with molluscum contagiosum, disease will persist until the skin lesion is treated.
 Removal of the central core of the lesion or inducement of bleeding within the lesion usually is enough to cure the infection.

 Preventing transmission of viral conjunctivitis is important.
-Both patient and provider should wash hands thoroughly and often, keep hands away from the infected eye, and avoid sharing towels, linens, and cosmetics.
+Both patient and provider should wash hands thoroughly and often, keep hands away from the infected eye and contralateral eye, and avoid sharing towels, linens, and cosmetics.
 Infected patients should be advised to stay home from school and work.
 Those who wear contact lenses should be instructed to discontinue lens wear until signs and symptoms have resolved.

 See Treatment and Medication for more details.